What Am I Hungry For?

 2. Differentiate between true physical hunger and an emotional desire to eat.
 Are you still feeling hungry after eating a balanced meal or snack?
 You may be eating out of an emotional response.

-3. Learn when to stop eating once you're no longer hungry.
+3. Learn when you're no longer truly hungry.
 Being able to feel truly satisfied with your intake, reaching a feeling of contentment is key.
-If you're hungry again soon after eating, you may not have had enough food or enough of the right balance of foods.

 Simple enough, right?
 Like many things, these practices are easier said than done.
-Here are a few steps that you can take to help you move towards compassionate and successful hunger management:
+Here are a few steps that you can take to help you move towards compassionate and successful understanding of your hunger:

 Step 1 - Observe.

-In this log, you may also identify how your environment influences what you eat, how fast you eat, and how much you eat.
+In this log you’ll receive in our free download, you may also identify how your environment influences what you eat, how fast you eat, and how much you eat.
 Do you eat differently while multi-tasking or watching TV?
 How about when you eat alone compared to when you eat with friends?

 Step 2 - Aim for balanced meals and snacks

 Carbohydrates provide the preferred source of energy for the body, allowing it to work efficiently.
 Having protein and fats accompany carbohydrates slows the digestion of the snack.
 This will keep you fuller for longer, and also helps avoid any blood sugar spikes and crashes.
 Combining the three provides steady, reliable fuel that can keep you focused and energized.
 Need more help with this?
-Check out our Mindful Meal Planning Workbook #3 for more guidance and inspiration.
+Check out our Intuitive Eating Starter course for more guidance.